General Program Questions

 Can I have my application fee waived by the MS&E Program?

-• The Office of Graduate Studies may grant a fee waiver in rare cases based on documented financial need.
-Please visit their site for more information on requesting a waiver.
+• No, to complete your application the fee must be paid.
+The Admissions Office may grant a fee waiver for domestic students in rare cases based on documented financial need.
+Please visit their sitesite for more information on requesting a waiver.

 How/when will I get my UT EID?

-• Please do not create multiple EIDs for yourself.
+• You will be assigned an EID during the application process, when you submit and application and receive an account in MyStatus.
+Please do not create multiple EIDs for yourself.
 Only the EID that is sent to you via email acknowledging receipt of your application will be linked to your academic record.
 Your EID will be used as an identifier from this point forward so please include it in emails to the program so that we can better assist you.
+For issues with an existing EID, please visit the UT EID site.

 How/when do I apply for financial aid?